sybrew/the-seo-framework/readme.txt

 	* The plugin compatibility loader now tests common filenames instead of function, constant, or class's presence.
 	* When activating or deactivating the plugin, only on WordPress 6.4 or later the options will now toggle from autoloading on and off.
 		* It will still toggle on for older versions of WordPress.
+	* When a dropdown option fails sanitization, it will revert back to the last known option, instead of an arbitrary default.
+	* We no longer allow unregistered settings to be stored in TSF's option meta.
+During the upgrade, all unregistered settings will be deleted automatically as a side-effect of registering new defaults.
 * **Improved:**
+	* **Localization:**
+		* Repeated spacing in metadata are now replaced using the same space character inputted, instead of a default space character.
 	* **Performance:**
 		* The plugin is faster now due to [new](https://twitter.com/SybreWaaijer/status/1654101713714831361) [coding](https://twitter.com/SybreWaaijer/status/1678409334626172928) [standards](https://twitter.com/SybreWaaijer/status/1678412864200093696) (among others).
 		* Multiple types of homepages are no longer tested when fetching custom metadata, improving performance when viewing the administrative post list.